-Jupiter and Saturn will come close enough to form first ‘double planet’ in nearly 800 years
+Jupiter and Saturn will come close enough to form first ‘double planet’ visible in nearly 800 years

 The once-in-a-lifetime sight is the product of an astronomical event known as a “conjunction,” in which two objects line up with each other in the sky.
 When it involves Jupiter and Saturn catching up to each other, it’s sometimes called a “great conjunction.”

 “You can actually see it with your own eye.
 It doesn’t have to be measured with sophisticated instruments,” Michael Brown, an astronomer at Monash University in Australia, told The Washington Post.
-“The two objects are appearing very close in the sky but ultimately they’re very far away from each other.”
+“The two objects are appearing very close in the sky, but ultimately they’re very far away from each other.”

 While Jupiter and Saturn will be separated on Dec.
 21 by 0.1 degrees, or less than a third of the moon’s width, the two planets will nonetheless remain separated by about 450 million miles in space, he said.